 Your Opinion?

-Do you prefer modern romance covers with computer-generated images or are you an old-school-lover of painted covers?
-Or do you adore romance cover art and love looking at them no matter what era they came from?
+Do you prefer modern romance, cover artist TBD covers with computer-generated images, or are you an old-school lover of painted covers?
+Or do you adore romance cover art and love looking at them no matter what era the covers came from?

 Whatever is on your mind, we’d love to hear what you think.
 Please drop a comment, and let’s talk romance.